conradkun/neetcode/1 - Arrays & Hashing/3 - Two Sum/README.md

 ## Thought process

 Sort the vector to iterate it with two pointers from each end.
 If the sum of the elements pointed at is the target, we are done.
-If it's too little, increase the lower pointer, if it's too small, decrease the upper pointer.
+If it's too little, increase the lower pointer, if it's too big, decrease the upper pointer.
 Since we have to return the original indices, we keep a vector of sorted indices instead of sorting the original array.
 Time-complexity $O(n \log n)$, space-complexity $O(n)$.

 Alternatively, create a map that inserts the elements in `nums` as keys and the respective indices as values.
 In the same loop, check if the key `target - nums[i]` is in the map, and if so return the index.
 Time-complexity $O(n)$ (amortized), space-complexity $O(n)$.